scailable/sclbl-tutorials/sclbl-101-getting-started/README.md

 ![Manual upload](resources/images/2-upload.png "Manual upload")

 > **NOTE:** Building WebAssembly tasks from scratch can be quite tricky; we thus recommend using our packages.
 We focus on the `sclblpy` `python` package in the remainder of this document.
-However, if you want to build your own, please check out our [Create your own WASM](https://github.com/scailable/sclbl-tutorials/tree/master/sclbl-create-your-own-wasm) tutorial.
+However, if you want to build your own WebAssembly executable and upload it to Scailable, please check out our [Create your own WASM](https://github.com/scailable/sclbl-tutorials/tree/master/sclbl-create-your-own-wasm) tutorial.

 ## Settings